-Chicharon Bulaklak Recipe that yields a crispy appetizer and can be an eerie meal for some,but for me, this is a normal and savored.
+Chicharon Bulaklak Recipe yields a crispy appetizer and can be an eerie meal for some, but for me, this is normal and savored.
 Once you get past the thought of its ingredient, this Filipino appetizer will blow your mind.
-You never know, you may crave for more after the first bite.
+You never know, you may crave more after the first bite.

 Filipinos are always known to be adventurous in food.
-If you have tried the Dinuguan recipe, which main ingredient are pig innards, you might think of us as crazy.
-But eating “weird” meals has been in my DNA;sSo Chicharon Bulaklak is nothing new to me.
+If you have tried the Dinuguan recipe, in which the main ingredient is pig innards, you might think of us as crazy.
+But eating “weird” meals has been in my DNA; so Chicharon Bulaklak is nothing new to me.

 WHAT IS CHICHARON BULAKLAK?